gabrielac07/gabi_2025/navigation/real_PPR.md

 ### ii.
 The second program code segment must show the data in the same list being used, such as creating new data from the existing data or accessing multiple elements in the list, as part of fulfilling the program's purpose.

 i.
-The `books_list` variable stores all books retrieved from the database.
+This code segment shows the `books_list` variable storing all books retrieved from the database.
+The books are stored as dictionaries in a list, each containing the book's id, title, and author.

 ```python
 @wishlist_api.route('/books', methods=['GET'])